 - Race or ethnic background

 If you are of African-American, Asian-American, Latino/Hispanic-American, Native American or Pacific Islander descent, you have a greater likelihood of developing diabetes.

 The older you are, the higher your risk.
 Generally, type 2 diabetes occurs in middle-aged adults, most frequently after age 45.
 However, health care providers are diagnosing more and more children and adolescents with type 2 diabetes.

 - History of gestational diabetes

-If you developed diabetes during pregnancy or delivered a baby over 9 lbs., you are at increased risk.
+If you developed diabetes during pregnancy, you are at increased risk.